List of chief secretaries of Maharashtra

 The Chief Secretary is the officer of Indian Administrative Service.
 The Chief Secretary is the senior-most cadre post in the state administration, ranking 23rd on the Indian order of precedence.
 The Chief Secretary acts as an ex-officio secretary to the state cabinet, therefore called "Secretary to the Cabinet".
 The status of this post is equal to that of a Secretary to the Government of India.

-Rajesh Kumar Meena is the current Chief Secretary of the Government of Maharashtra, appointed on 1 July 2025.
+Rajesh Aggarwal is the current Chief Secretary of the Government of Maharashtra, appointed on 1 December 2025.